Orbi home mesh wifi system: Pros, cons and tips

 For example:

-> If your dishwasher has yearly power usage of 237 kWh
+> If your dishwasher has a yearly power usage of 237 kWh

-> If you are paying 0,2 euro (or dollars, or pounds, or …) per every kWh you consume
+> If you are paying 0,2 euros (or dollars, or pounds, or …) per every kWh you consume

-You will be paying around 47 euro (or dollars, or pounds, or…) per year in electricity costs.
+You will be paying around 47 euros (or dollars, pounds, or…) per year in electricity costs.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-If you want to know the exact electricity usage of a dishwasher, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.
+Suppose you want to know the exact electricity usage of a dishwasher.
+In that case, your best option is to use a plug in power meter to measure the exact power consumption and electricity cost.

 All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.